 Other growth drivers will come from long-term cost savings.
 The company has an expense reduction ratio target of 0.80 – 0.90.
 This is accomplished by an ability to increase the cross-utilization of managers and associates.
 Also, scaling to renegotiate vendor contracts and optimize labor management software already in place can help reduce overall costs.

 If the company can concentrate on upscale, room-focused hotels, this will allow the company to increase it’s per night room rate.
 If this is done correctly, more location and market diversification should help the company continue to grow its FFO for years to come.
 This will also allow the company to start increasing its dividend.

 Apple Hospitality is one of the strongest players in the hotel sector due to its strong brand power, conservative balance sheet, and high-quality assets.
 The company has the potential to start increasing its dividend for years to come as the world is getting over the COVID-19 pandemic.
-The dividend payout ratios are low, and earnings are expected to grow 1.6% over the next five years.
+The dividend payout ratios are low, and AFFO per share are expected to grow at a 5% CAGR over the next five years.

 Right now, the stock is undervalued as it trades at just 85% of its net asset value.
 As a result, we think that it makes for an attractive buy right now.